 Similarly, all the other functions are also merely a click or two away from you.

 #2.
-SplashID uses the industry standard 256-bit AES encryption to encrypt your data and never stores your info on their servers.
+SplashID uses the industry-standard 256-bit AES encryption to encrypt your data and never stores your secure info on their servers.
 So, you’re the only person who has access to these sensitive data.

-But if you’re still not relaxed, I would suggest turning on the two-factor authentication to rule out any possibility of unauthorized entry.
+But if you’re still not relaxed, I would suggest turning on the two-factor authentication for extra security and to rule out any possibility of unauthorized entry and keep your passwords safe.

 #3.
 Not sure if your data is secured?